goto-engineering/blackjack/README.md

 ## Nice to have features

 1. Configure Blackjack payout
+2. Configure money amount
-2. Configer if dealer hits on soft 17
+3. Configure if dealer hits on soft 17
-3. Insurance
+4. Insurance
-4. Count number of hands played
+5. Count number of hands played
-5. Feedback on Basic Strategy
+6. Feedback on Basic Strategy
-6. More concise view
+7. More concise view